Many of you will be

 different color choices, and different lighting conditions.

-These two paintings are literally different as night and day.
+These two paintings are literally as different as night and day.

-Again Wray engages our eyes by the ebb and flow light, here the
+Again Wray engages our eyes by the ebb and flow of light.
+Here, the

 street lamps flicker and dim as they recede, like a drunken bum